0xjet/ccc/5_operations/5_operations_contents.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-This module of the course on [Cybercrime, Cyberespionage and Cyberconflicts](https://github.com/0xjet/ccc) examines the topic of why cyberspace is such a hostile environment.
+[TBD] This module of the course on [Cybercrime, Cyberespionage and Cyberconflicts](https://github.com/0xjet/ccc) examines the topic of why cyberspace is such a hostile environment.
 It provides a short introduction to the history of the Internet and its major themes.
 It then discusses types of threats and abuse (the _what_), opponents (the _who_) and their intent (the _why_).
 The module concludes with a debate on how we got here and why security is hard.

 **Learning Outcomes**